workbenchapp/solana-workbench-releases/README.md

 ## Usage

-The [demo video](https://www.youtube.com/watch?v=b0V0FcI-upo) is worth a watch to understand how the Workbench is meant to be used.
+The [original demo video](https://www.youtube.com/watch?v=b0V0FcI-upo) is worth a watch to understand how the Workbench is meant to be used.
 We will get proper docs up eventually.
+[New feature demos](https://www.youtube.com/channel/UCjwuifrlyO-Ty9CRpZSgxfw) are available on the Workbench Youtube channel and will help guide you through the latest features.

 ## FAQ